ionelmc/python-hunter/docs/introduction.rst

 The ``Q`` function
 ==================

-The :obj:`hunter.Q` function provides a convenience API for you:
+The :func:`hunter.Q` function provides a convenience API for you:

 * ``Q(module='foobar')`` is converted to ``Query(module='foobar')``.
 * ``Q(module='foobar', action=Debugger)`` is converted to ``When(Query(module='foobar'), Debugger)``.